 5. Times of a day determines the color temperature

 The sensors of a camera detect and records color cast.
 Different times of the day have varying color tones.
 The sun produces a warm tone early in the morning and late in the afternoon.
-In the midday, the tone is usually bluish.
+At midday, the tone is usually bluish.
 Minding the color cast helps one not to spoil important moments.

 6. For a natural appearance, center the source of light